UselessPickles/diamondtel-m92-bluetooth/operating_instructions/README.md

       the ignition is turned off.
       - If the phone turns off during a call, then the call audio is simply transferred to the host phone.
+      - If in-vehicle use with the ignition off is desired, consider setting the `DIS IGN SENSE` programming option on the original car phone to prevent the original transceiver from powering on/off automatically with the vehicle ignition.
+However, be aware that you must always manually turn the phone on/off.
 - ✔️ OTHER BASIC OPERATION
     - ✔️ VOLUME ADJUSTMENT
       - There is a 6th volume adjustment supported by the Bluetooth Adapter:
       Game Music volume.
 Press the `↑`/`↓` keys while in a game to adjust Game Music volume.
     - ✔️ STORING OFTEN-USED NUMBERS
-      - Due to limited storage on the Bluetooth Adapter, only 24 digits and 29 locations are supported (from 01 to 29).
+      - Due to limited storage on the Bluetooth Adapter, only 24 digits per phone number and 29 storage locations are supported (from 01 to 29).
       - NOTE: Original instructions for erasing an entry are misleading.
 There's no specific need to press the `CLR` key for 0.5 seconds.
 That is only needed to clear the current number if the display is not empty.
     - ✔️ RECALLING OFTEN-USED NUMBERS
-      - Due to limited storage on the Bluetooth Adapter, only 24 digits and 29 locations are supported (from 01 to 29).
+      - Due to limited storage on the Bluetooth Adapter, only 24 digits per phone number and 29 storage locations are supported (from 01 to 29).
     - ✔️ HOOK-FLASH REQUEST
       - Modern cell phone service has no concept of a "hook-flash request".
       Instead, this is now used place a call on hold or take a call off hold.